jolie/docs/src/language-tools-and-standard-library/containerization/docker/README.md

 CMD jolie main.ol
 ```

-A complete list of all the available command for teh Dockerfile script can be found [at this link](https://docs.docker.com/engine/reference/builder/).
+A complete list of all the available command for the Dockerfile script can be found [at this link](https://docs.docker.com/engine/reference/builder/).
 Here we briefly describe the list of the commands above:

 1. `FROM jolielang/jolie`: it loads the image `jolielang/jolie`;
 2. `MAINTAINER YOUR NAME <YOUR EMAIL>`: it just specifies the name and email address of the file maintainer;